bucaps/marss-riscv/README.md

 $ ../../marss-riscv -mem-model base simulator.cfg riscvemu.cfg
 ```

-Simulation parameters can be configured using `riscvemu.cfg`, RISCVEMU JSON configuration file.
+Simulation parameters can be configured using `simulator.cfg`, a JSON configuration file located in `src` folder.

 By default, the simulator will boot in "snapshot" mode, meaning it will **not** retain the file system changes after it is shut down.
 In order to persist the changes, pass `-rw` command line argument to the simulator.
 MARSS-RISCV comes with 2 DRAM memory models: Basic and DRAMSim2.
 To specify which memory model to use, run MARSS-RISCV with command line option `-mem-model` and specify either `base` or `dramsim2`.
-For DRAMSim2, the paths to `ini` and `system ini file` can be specified in `riscvemu.cfg` file.
+For DRAMSim2, the paths to `ini` and `system ini file` can be specified in `simulator.cfg` file.

 It may also be desirable to grow the userland image (has roughly 200MB of available free space by default).
 More information about how to grow it can be found [here](https://github.com/bucaps/marss-riscv-images#how-to-use).